quabynah-bilson/quantia-go/README.md

 ## Introduction

 Quantia is a robust backend architecture for a banking application, designed to automate and streamline banking operations.
 It is developed using the
 Go programming language, specifically version 1.21, along with Go SDK 1.21.1.
+This is a dummy project created to showcase the use of Clean Architecture in Go to build a modularized backend application.

 ## Features